 “You're essentially an associate in everyone else's eyes.”

 Summer 2016 brought a bit of a facelift to Curtis's London office, located just “a stone's throw from the Bank of England.”
-Works were still under way at the time of our calls, but the City digs are having new showers fitted in the basement, complete with flashing disco lights!
-“This is handy as many of us cycle in to work,” trainees enthused.
-The showers may also come in handy after Monday's five-a-side footy matches, which “draw a respectable crowd every week,” or for the Curtis bunch training for the Great North Run.
+The City digs had new showers fitted in the basement, complete with flashing disco lights!
+“This is handy as many of us cycle in o work,” trainees enthused.
+The showers also come in handy after Monday's five-a-side footie matches, which “draw a respectable crowd every week,” or for the Curtis bunch training for the Great North Run.
 Overall though, sources noted, “we're not a massively sociable office,” and after-work gatherings “tend to be fairly impromptu.”

 Curtis trainees noted that, typically of rookies at US firms, they are “very well remunerated.”
 But when it comes to hours, we didn't hear any typical horror stories.
-Rather, “people often don't get in till 10am,” and on a good day “the office can clear out by 7pm.”
+Trainees usually get in from 9am and on a good day “the office can clear out by 7pm.”
 That said, we did hear of the odd 4am finish, but “on the whole the hours are extremely reasonable.
 There's an expectation that you'll meet your deadlines, but you're given the autonomy to achieve that in your own way.
 If you're tired and need sleep, you're trusted to do what you need to.”

 How to get a Curtis training contract

-Curtis receives between 100 and 200 applications each year for its two available training contracts.
+Curtis receives around 300 applications each year for its two available training contracts.
 There's no formal vacation scheme, but the firm does invite some candidates to undertake work placements.
-The firm recruits trainees to start in the same year – so in March 2017 it is recruiting trainees to start in September 2017.
+The firm recruits trainees to start in the same year – so in March 2018 it is recruiting trainees to start in September 2018.

 The firm holds three rounds of interviews.
 Around 18 candidates are invited to the first, which involves a half-hour “quite general and relaxed chat” with Jarvis.
 “It's a chance for me to get to know them and find out a bit about where they've come from,” he says.
 “They usually meet the current trainees too.”